 Rambling network of rivers and lakes (‘broads’).
 Generally no cyclable towpaths but there are plenty of enjoyable country lanes in the area.
 (Run by the Broads Authority.)

 King’s Lynn to Ely and Bedford.
 No consistent cyclable path though sometimes minor roads, and very occasionally a cycleway, run along its banks.
 Short cycleways for a short way south of King’s Lynn, again south of Ely, and in Bedford town centre.
 Good NCN routes on quiet roads and railway paths in the area.
 (Run by the Environment Agency.)

 Northampton to Peterborough and Wisbech.
-No cyclable path except in the Peterborough area.
+No cyclable path except within Peterborough and Northampton.
 (Run by the Environment Agency.)

 Leicester to Nottingham.
 Now resurfaced and improved from Leicester as far north as Syston/Cossington.
 Also cyclable on the canal section within Loughborough.
 Otherwise a rural river with no opportunity for cycling.

 Nottingham to Gainsborough and the Humber.
 Rideable from Trent Lock and Long Eaton to Nottingham along the ‘Big Track’ cycle path.
 Otherwise, generally no cyclable path but some minor roads run directly along the riverbanks in its lower, tidal reach.

 Lincoln to Boston.
 NCN 1 runs alongside on a converted railway trackbed, the ‘Water Rail Way’, and on quiet lanes.
 The Fossdyke Navigation, a Roman canal, continues west from Lincoln and is cyclable as far as Saxilby.